 In order to understand the older parish records, it is also necessary to have some basic palaeography knowledge on both the calligraphy of the time, but most important on the abbreviations used.
 The following resources are recommended to advance your knowledge of palaeography:

-- Basic Portuguese Paleography, The Genealogical Department of The Church of Jesus Christ of Latter-day Saints: PDF 1 of 4, PDF 2 of 4, PDF 3 of 4 and PDF 4 of 4 (data from the Family History Research Wiki)
+- Basic Portuguese Paleography, The Genealogical Department of The Church of Jesus Christ of Latter-day Saints: PDF 1/4, PDF 2/4, PDF 3/4 e PDF 4/4 (data from the Family History Research Wiki)

 - Paleografia Portuguesa Básica (in Portuguese), The Genealogical Department of The Church of Jesus Christ of Latter-day Saints, 1978: PDF

 - Abreviaturas paleográficas portuguesas, Eduardo Borges Nunes, Faculty of Letters of the University of Lisbon, 1981.
 Edições Cosmos